+Study in a multidisciplinary way – which you will know is reflective of the industry.
+Experiment with new things, create a personal pathway with a focus on dance, drama or musical theatre or a mix of all three.
 Personalise your studies to suit your evolving interests and aspirations.
-Study the performing arts in a multidisciplinary way – which you will know is reflective of the industry.
-Experiment with new things, with the security to be assessed with a focus on dance, drama or musical theatre if these are your specialisms.
-Build the necessary skills to succeed in higher education; recognise your own strengths and develop as a versatile employable practitioner.
+Build the necessary skills to succeed in higher education, recognise your own strengths and idiosyncrasies and establish yourself as an employable practitioner.

 Teaching is largely studio-based with supporting lectures, seminars, workshop discussions and independent learning.
-Most modules integrate theory and practice and we use tasks and problem-solving to engage you in interactive learning.
+All modules integrate theory and practice; tasks and problem-solving which engage you in interactive learning.

-Assessments are often practical or performance-based and also include presentations, essays and evaluations.
-We provide regular feedback to help you identify strengths and build on areas of weakness.
+Assessments are often practical or performance-based and also include presentations, workshops, essays and e-portfolios.
+We provide regular feedback to help you to develop your work.

-Whatever your route – you will perform at a range of venues and in a professional theatre.
+Whatever your route, you'll perform at a range of venues and in professional theatres including The Fire Station.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.